Romanova-ej/Romanova-ej.github.io/_posts/Traveling/2024-01-07-trip-to-Georgia.md

 ![rivers](/images/Georgia/P1060543.jpg){: width="800" loading="lazy"}

-We took a peek at local wine cellar, but it was a tipical tourist place, although the nature is impressive nevertheless.
+We took a peek at local wine cellar, but it was a tipical tourist place, although the nature was impressive nevertheless.

 ![mountains](/images/Georgia/P1060443.jpg){: width="800" loading="lazy"}

 ![mountains](/images/Georgia/P1060438.jpg){: width="800" loading="lazy"}

-On the other day we went to botanic garder of Batumi that is also located near to the sea.
+On the other day we went to botanic garder of Batumi that is also located near the sea.
 Again we used minibuses with its usual chanson accompaniment.
-Out of the window:
+Meanwhile, the view out of the window:

 ![mountains](/images/Georgia/P1060126.jpg){: width="800" loading="lazy"}